qetracy/MendixAssessment/README.md

 1. On **Tools_Overview**, right-click **New** > **Generate** **Page**
 2. Under **Forms**, select **Form Columns**
 3. Click **OK**
-a.
-This will create a page called “Tools_NewEdit”
+- This will create a page called “Tools_NewEdit”
 4. Right-click the new **Page** > **Rename** and rename it “Add_Tools”
 5. Click **OK**